h2oai/dai-deployment-examples/mojo-py-minificpp/minifi-python-scoring-pipeline.md

 ## Video Walkthrough

-Here is a link to a YouTube video in case you want to see a video walkthrough of running this deployment example:
+Here is a link to a YouTube video in case you want to see a video walkthrough of running this deployment example: [MiNiFi Custom Python Processor for Running DAI Py Scorer in MiNiFi Data Flow](https://youtu.be/bmtS7GInaJA)

 ## Prerequisites